-- (d)(1)(B) Upon a minor, by delivering a copy of the summons and complaint to the minor and to the minor's parent or guardian and the person having the care and control of the minor, or with whom the minor resides; - (d)(1)(C) Upon a protected person judicially declared incapacitated, by delivering a copy of the summons and complaint to the protected person and to the person's guardian or conservator; - (d)(1)(D) Upon an individual incarcerated or committed at a facility operated by the state or any of its political subdivisions, by delivering a copy of the summons and complaint to the person's guardian or conservator, if one has been appointed, or to the person who has the care, custody, or control of the individual to be served, or to that person's designee; - (d)(1)(E) Upon a corporation not otherwise provided for, upon a partnership or upon an unincorporated association which is subject to suit under a common name, by delivering a copy of the summons and complaint to an officer, a managing agent, general agent, or other agent authorized by appointment or by law to receive service of process and any other person required by statute to be served.
-If no such officer or agent can be found within the state, and the defendant has an office or place of business then upon the person in charge of such office or place of business; - (d)(1)(F) Upon an incorporated city or town, by delivering a copy of the summons and complaint to the recorder; - (d)(1)(G) Upon a county, by delivering a copy of the summons and complaint to the county clerk; - (d)(1)(H) Upon a school district or board of education, by delivering a copy of the summons and complaint to the superintendent or business administrator; - (d)(1)(I) Upon an irrigation or drainage district, by delivering a copy of the summons and complaint to the president or secretary;
+- (d)(1)(B) Upon a minor, by delivering a copy of the summons and complaint to the minor and to the minor's parent or guardian or, if none can be found within the state, then to any person having the care and control of the minor, or with whom the minor resides; - (d)(1)(C) Upon a protected person judicially declared incapacitated, by delivering a copy of the summons and complaint to the protected person and to the person's guardian or conservator; - (d)(1)(D) Upon an individual incarcerated or committed at a facility operated by the state or any of its political subdivisions, by delivering a copy of the summons and complaint to the person's guardian or conservator, if one has been appointed, or to the person who has the care, custody, or control of the individual to be served, or to that person's designee; - (d)(1)(E) Upon a corporation not otherwise provided for, upon a partnership or upon an unincorporated association or business entity which is subject to suit under a common name, by delivering a copy of the summons and complaint to an officer, a managing agent, general agent, or other agent authorized by appointment or by law to receive service of process and, if required by law by also mailing a copy of the summons and the complaint to the entity and to any other person required by statute to be served.
+If no such officer or agent can be found within the state, and the defendant has an office or place of business then upon the person in charge of such office or place of business; - (d)(1)(F) Upon an incorporated city or town, by delivering a copy of the summons and complaint to the recorder; - (d)(1)(G) Upon a county, by delivering a copy of the summons and complaint to the county clerk; - (d)(1)(H) Upon a school district or board of education, by delivering a copy of the summons and complaint to the superintendent or business administrator;

-- (d)(1)(J) Upon the state of Utah, by delivering a copy of the summons and complaint to the attorney general and any other person or agency required by statute to be served; and - (d)(1)(K) Upon a department or agency of the state of Utah, or upon any public board, commission or body, by delivering a copy of the summons and complaint to any member of its governing board, or to its executive employee or secretary. - (d)(1)(L) If the person to be served refuses to accept the summons and complaint, the person serving the same shall state the name of the process and offer to deliver it. - (d)(2) Service by mail or commercial courier service.
+- (d)(1)(I) Upon an irrigation or drainage district, by delivering a copy of the summons and complaint to the president or secretary; - (d)(1)(J) Upon the state of Utah, by delivering a copy of the summons and complaint to the attorney general and any other person or agency required by statute to be served; and - (d)(1)(K) Upon a department or agency of the state of Utah, or upon any public board, commission or body, by delivering a copy of the summons and complaint to any member of its governing board, or to its executive employee or secretary. - (d)(1)(L) If the person to be served refuses to accept a copy of the process, service is effective if the person serving the same states the name of the process and offers to deliver it. - 73 (d)(2) Service by mail or commercial courier service.